mciwing/mciwing.github.io/docs/yolo/image/detection.md

 - Information about the image:
     - `image 1/1 c:\path\to\pics\pic2.jpg: 448x640`

-        This includes the path to the image and the image size YOLO uses for the detection (this ist not the original image size)
+        This includes the path to the image and the image size YOLO uses for the detection (this is not the original image size)

     - `shape (1, 3, 448, 640)`